AWRaCLe: All-Weather Image Restoration using Visual In-Context Learning: Proposed Methodology

 Since the scene is consistent in both $I_{\texttt{d}}$ and $I_{\texttt{c}}$, the primary distinction between them is the degradation which is adeptly discerned through MHSA.
 This enables extraction of the necessary degradation-context from ${\mathcal{C}}$ for judiciously guiding the network towards the objective of all-weather restoration.
 Fig.~\ref{fig:outline} shows a detailed schematic of the DCE block, highlighting the above steps.
 Additional details about the MHSA module are given in the supplementary document.

 To visualize the extracted degradation-specifc information, we overlay the output of the DCE block ($O_{\texttt{DCE}}^{l}$) for a clean-hazy and a clean-snowy context pair, respectively.
 This is illustrated in Fig.~\ref{fig:DCE_overlay} where activations are overlayed on the degraded image ($I_\texttt{d}$) and its corresponding clean image ($I_\texttt{c}$). $A_\texttt{d} \in \mathbb{R}^{L\times C^l}$ and $A_\texttt{c} \in \mathbb{R}^{L\times C^l}$ represent the DCE block activations obtained by splitting $O_{\texttt{DCE}}^{l}$ for $I_\texttt{d}$ and $I_\texttt{c}$, respectively.
 The figure shows that the DCE block captures DSI such as the spatially-varying characteristics of haze and sparseness of snow.
 Furthermore, to discern this information, the DCE block uses the clean image ($I_\texttt{c}$) to identify and focus on degraded regions in $I_\texttt{d}$, evident from attention at similar locations in both $I_\texttt{d}$ and $I_\texttt{c}$.
-Additionally, Fig.~\ref{fig:DCE_tsne} provides a t-SNE plot of the DCE block output ($O_{\texttt{DCE}}^{l}$), showing that DSI is clustered closely for the same type of degradation but is separated for different degradations.
+Additionally, Fig.~\ref{fig:DCE_tsne} provides t-SNE plots of the CLIP embeddings, $E_\mathcal{C}$, and DCE block outputs ($O_{\texttt{DCE}}^{l}$) for hazy, snowy and rainy context pairs.
+Although there is separation in the t-SNE plot with $E_\mathcal{C}$, it is significantly enhanced after using the DCE block.
+Thus, the DCE block extracts DSI that is clustered closely for the same type of degradation but is separated for different degradations.